|Fees||Look up fees|

-Course content includes: Physical Hydrogeology, Chemical Hydrogeology, Field Study/Methods and Management and Assessment.
+Subject content includes: Physical Hydrogeology, Chemical Hydrogeology, Field Study/Methods and Management and Assessment.

 Intended learning outcomes

-- determine the distribution, movement and quality of groundwater using conventional and emerging approaches/technologies;
+- Determine the distribution, movement and quality of groundwater using conventional and emerging approaches/technologies;

-- evaluate groundwater flow, storage, recharge and discharge, in the context of resource management, by applying appropriate tests;
+- Evaluate groundwater flow, storage, recharge and discharge, in the context of resource management, by applying appropriate tests;

-- apply knowledge obtained from the course to addressing problems of importance to the minerals and/or water resources industry (e.g. mine tailings dams, contaminant plume mitigation, etc.).
+- Apply knowledge obtained from the course to addressing problems of importance to the minerals and/or water resources industry (e.g. mine tailings dams, contaminant plume mitigation, etc.).